Apple Cinnamon Overnight French Toast Recipe

 Method

-3. In a mixing bowl, whisk together eggs, milk, vanilla extract, cinnamon, and sugar until well combined and slightly frothy.
+2. In a mixing bowl, whisk together the milk, beaten eggs, sugar, vanilla extract, and ground cinnamon until fully combined.

-5. Once ready to bake, preheat your oven to 375°F (190°C).
-Remove the dish from the refrigerator and let it sit at room temperature for 10 minutes.
+6. When ready to cook, remove the dish from the refrigerator and let it sit at room temperature for 15 minutes.

 Notes